sal55/langs/Features.md

 Not really needed now as I allow some degree of auto-deref anyway, and I have by-ref parameters (although those `A B C` examples would still need derefs).

+### Bytecode Binaries

+For most of its evolution, my scripting language generated discrete bytecode files, one per module.
+Later versions would produce a single, monolithic file for the whole application (the One File principle).

+The advantage was a tidy packaging of the application, and the source code was not visible.
+However I've recently brought it into line with how other scripting languages work, which is usually direct from source.

+That leaves the problem of packaging applications, but that is done now by generating a .qa single-file amalgamation.
+Source stays visible however.